okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 * "USER_ADMIN"
 * "GROUP_ADMINISTRATOR"

-If you're using [custom roles](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-creating-custom-admin-roles), you require the following for the OAuth 2.0 Org2Org provisioning connection.
+If you're using [custom roles](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-creating-custom-admin-roles), you require the following for the OAuth 2.0 Org2Org provisioning connection:

-Permissions required:
+* Permissions required:
   * Manage users
   * Manage groups

-Resource sets recommended:
+* Resource sets recommended:
   * All Users
   * All Groups

 > **Note:** You can bind resource sets with specific user groups to a custom role.
 See [Custom Role assignment operations](/docs/reference/api/roles/#custom-role-assignment-operations).